helidon-io/helidon-examples/examples/webserver/ratelimit/README.md

 # Helidon SE Rate Limiting Example

-This example demonstrates two mechanisms to perform request rate limiting in a Helidon SE application.
+This example demonstrates three mechanisms to perform request rate limiting in a Helidon SE application.
-The mechanisms shown here will also work with Helidon MP.
+Similar mechanisms will also work with Helidon MP.

 The example does the following:

 1. Sets WebServer's `max-concurrent-requests` to 10
-2. Uses a `java.util.concurrent.Semaphore` to limit the number of requests processed concurrently to 5
+2. Uses a `java.util.concurrent.Semaphore` to limit the number of requests processed concurrently to 5 on one endpoint.
+3. Uses `io.helidon.faulttolerance.Bulkhead` to limit the number of requests processed concurrently to 5 on another endpoint.

-The server has one endpoint: `sleep` that sleeps for the specified number of seconds.
-The sleep operation is protected by a `Semaphore` to allow no more than five requests to be processed concurrently.
+The server has two endpoints: `sleep` and `sleep-bulkhead`.
+Both sleep for the specified number of seconds.
+The sleep operation is protected by a `Semaphore` (first endpoint) or a Bulkhead (second endpoint) to allow no more than five requests to be processed concurrently.

 These values are configured in `application.yaml`